Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Digitally enabled, future-ready operating models ensure long-term sustainability

 To succeed in the digital era, the report highlights that insurance firms must foster digital agility and develop operating models to deliver a superior customer experience, bringing together the best of digital and traditional channels.
-For example, more than 65% of surveyed respondents said end-to-end personalisation of the customer journey was their highest need.
-However, to enhance the customer experience with personalisation, insurers need a digitally integrated ecosystem that seamlessly interconnects insurers with customers and partners, in order to enable an efficient flow of information and services.
+For example, more than 65 percent of surveyed respondents said end-to-end personalization of the customer journey was their highest need.
+However, to enhance the customer experience with personalization, insurers need a digitally integrated ecosystem that seamlessly interconnects insurers with customers and partners, in order to enable an efficient flow of information and services.

 For more information, explore the report website at www.worldinsurancereport.com.

 A global leader in consulting, technology services and digital transformation, Capgemini is at the forefront of innovation to address the entire breadth of clients’ opportunities in the evolving world of cloud, digital and platforms.
 Building on its strong 50-year heritage and deep industry-specific expertise, Capgemini enables organizations to realize their business ambitions through an array of services from strategy to operations.
 Capgemini is driven by the conviction that the business value of technology comes from and through people.
 It is a multicultural company of 200,000 team members in over 40 countries.
 The Group reported 2017 global revenues of EUR 12.8 billion.